chenesan/django-disqus-backstore/README.md

    * `DISUQS_ACCESS_TOKEN`: `str`, the access token for your own application.

-See the detail in [disqus api](https://disqus.com/api/applications/) .
+You can apply them in Disqus API site; See the detail in [disqus api](https://disqus.com/api/applications/) .

 3. `python manage.py runserver` and login to the django admin page.
 You should see the Disqus Thread/Post object list now!